Building New EPA Compliance Software

 I conducted analysis to understand regulatory changes and its impact on Aventine’s business.

-4. With the interview findings in hand, I crafted a set of business and technology requirements.
+• Documented government requirements and crafted a comprehensive set of business and technology requirements.

 • Initially, the rules and expectations provided by the government were ambiguous.
 Companies had to make decisions about technology investments based on regulations that could be interpreted in many ways.